Phosphoglucosamine mutase

 Hence, this enzyme has one substrate, alpha-D-glucosamine 1-phosphate, and one product, D-glucosamine 6-phosphate.

-This enzyme belongs to the family of isomerases, specifically the phosphotransferases (a-D-phosphohexomutases), which transfer phosphate groups within a molecule.
+This enzyme belongs to the family of isomerases, specifically the phosphotransferases (α-D-phosphohexomutases), which transfer phosphate groups within a molecule.
 The systematic name of this enzyme class is alpha-D-glucosamine 1,6-phosphomutase.
 This enzyme participates in aminosugars metabolism.

 Crystal structures of two bacterial phosphoglucosamine mutases are known (PDB entries 3I3W and 3PDK), from Francisella tularensis and Bacillus anthracis.
-Both share a similar dimeric quaternary structure, as well as conserved features of the active site, as found their enzyme superfamily, the a-D-phosphohexomutases.
+Both share a similar dimeric quaternary structure, as well as conserved features of the active site, as found their enzyme superfamily, the α-D-phosphohexomutases.